 If you have just a few hours to spare, or want to spend some consistent time building up your CV, why not come and be part of a great community #wegrowtogether.

 Email or ring for a chat. come along to our Open volunteering Sessions … Friday 28th April and Friday 26th May (10-12ish)

 Unplug and Play!
-Our summer long programme for families to get outside, together in a safe and creative place.
+Our school holiday programme for families to get outside, together in a safe and creative place.
 Suddenly the Back Garden grew… to 10acres!

 Want to try out your work skills?
 Why not volunteer with us.

 *We’re looking right now for volunteers for February half term, Easter and summer holidays apply now to find out how you can make a difference*

 We can help you grow and practice your creative, early years, youth work, woodland and gardening skills.

 Storytime, crafts, learning to knit, mud kitchens, land art and wildlife activities, we’ve got them all.